atosatto/ansible-dockerswarm/README.md

 Version of docker-compose to be installed via python-pip.
 When set to `""` the latest available version will be installed.

+    docker_py_package_name: "docker"

+Name of the python-pip package providing docker-py

+    docker_py_package_version: ""

+Version of the docker-py package to be installed.

+    docker_py_package_state: present

+Installation state of the docker-py package.
+Set it to 'latest' to upgrade the Docker CLI to the latest version.

     docker_group_name: "docker"
     docker_group_users:
       - "{{ ansible_user }}"